BXn4/BXn4/README.md

 Nice to see you!
 I'm Bence, from Hungary 🇭🇺, and currently helping in the [ReBrewInteractive](https://github.com/ReBrewInteractive) team to make an restaurant game.
 In my free time, I often work on projects that aim to help my daily tasks.
 However, until they’re complete, it sometimes feels like I’m only adding to the complexity.

-## Due to MS training the Copilot on GitHub, I'm going to migrate all of my repos (including everything) into RP1 git.
+## Due to MS training the Copilot on GitHub, I'm going to migrate my active public repos, and new repos / commits only available in RP1 git.
-The repos will be available [here](https://git.rp1.hu/BXn4) soon (only public will be visible to everyone)
+The repos will be available [here](https://git.rp1.hu/BXn4)

 ### My current projects:
 | Name | Desc |